Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio

 \section{Acknowledgements}

-The authors would like to thank John Cherian, Kevin Guo, Lucas Janson, Lihua Lei, Basil Saeed, and Timothy Sudijono for valuable comments.
-A.S. is partially supported by the Two Sigma Graduate Fellowship Fund and a Graduate Research Fellowship from the National Science Foundation.
+The authors thank John Cherian, Kevin Guo, Lucas Janson, Lihua Lei, Basil Saeed, Anav Sood, and Timothy Sudijono for valuable comments.
+A.S. is partially supported by a Citadel GQS PhD Fellowship, the Two Sigma Graduate Fellowship Fund, and an NSF Graduate Research Fellowship.
 W.F. is partially supported by the NSF DMS-1916220 and a Hellman Fellowship from Berkeley.